 Data browser is a window that displays the structure of currently focused file.
 It shows the content as represented in Gwyddion which may differ somewhat from the organization in the original software.

 Gwyddion supports an arbitrary number of two-dimensional data fields per file.
-Depending on the context, they are also often called channels or height fields in this guide.
-The dimensions of channels in one file may differ and also the physical dimensions and values can be arbitrary physical quantities.
+Depending on the context, they are also often called images or height fields in this guide (individual images are also occasionally called channels although other, non-image data types consist of channels as well).
+The dimensions of images in one file may differ and also the physical dimensions and values can be arbitrary physical quantities.

 In addition, one-dimensional data, represented as graphs, and single-point spectra can be present in the same file.
 The data browser is a tool for browsing and managing all the available data in the file.